p13tarunkk/p13tarunkk.github.io/_pages/contact.md

 ---

 <form action="https://formspree.io/{{site.email}}" method="POST">
 <p class="mb-4">Hi, I am Tarun from Bengaluru, the Silicon valley of East.
-Apart from a thrilling job as Product manager, I am into DSLR photography, creative arts, psychology, tech ecosystem & boxing.
+Apart from a thrilling job as Product manager, I am into DSLR photography, creative arts, psychology and technology ecosystem.

 If you are interested in any of this, looking for product consulting services or just feeling bored in Bengaluru's amazing weather, feel free to <span><a target="_blank" href=" {{site.authors.tarun.linkedin}} " class="btn btn-outline-success btn-sm btn-round ml-1">Connect</a></span> or send a message below to {{site.name}}.</p>
 <div class="form-group row">